codingwatching/Unity-UiService/README.md

 4. Click on any presenter to expand details
 5. Use quick controls to open/close/destroy UIs

-#### Layer Visualizer
+**Keyboard Shortcuts:**
+- Click presenter name to select in hierarchy
+- "Open" button to open closed UIs
+- "Close" button to close open UIs

+#### 3. UiConfigs Inspector (Layer Visualizer)

-Visualize your UI configuration and layer organization before entering play mode.
+Built-in custom inspector for visualizing your UI configuration and layer organization.

 **Features:**
-- **Layer Organization** - See all UIs grouped by layer number
+- **Visual Layer Hierarchy** - See all UIs grouped by layer number in the inspector
 - **Color-coded Layers** - Each layer has a unique color for easy identification
-- **Configuration Overview** - View UiConfigs structure without playing
+- **Configuration Overview** - View UiConfigs structure directly in the inspector
+- **Drag & Drop Support** - Reorder UI configs and sets with drag-and-drop
+- **Collapsible Sections** - Expand/collapse layers and sets for better organization
-- **Search & Filter** - Find specific UIs quickly
+- **Search & Filter** - Find specific UIs quickly within the inspector
-- **Statistics** - Total UIs, layer counts, sync vs async loading
+- **Statistics Panel** - Total UIs, layer distribution, sync vs async loading stats
 - **Synchronous Loading Indicators** - Clearly marks UIs that load synchronously
+- **UI Set Management** - Create, edit, and organize UI sets visually

 **Usage:**
-1. Open **Tools → UI Service → Layer Visualizer**
-2. Select or auto-find your UiConfigs asset
+1. Select your `UiConfigs` ScriptableObject in the Project window
+2. View the enhanced inspector with visual layer hierarchy
-3. Browse layer hierarchy and configuration
+3. Browse layer organization and configuration
-4. Use search to filter specific UIs
+4. Use drag-and-drop to reorder items
 5. Review statistics for optimization insights

+**Inspector Sections:**
+- **Configuration** - Main UI configuration list with layer visualization
+- **UI Sets** - Manage groups of related UIs
+- **Statistics** - Overview of your UI configuration
+- **Layer Hierarchy** - Visual tree view of all layers and their UIs

 ### UI Presenter